yacinebekka/yahtzee_mdp/README.md

   - game_engine.py :  Meta class for game engines (should be refactored into a class for Markov Decision Process)
   - yahtzee_engine.py : Yahtzee implementation of GameEngine class with caching and lazy evaluation of transitions.
   - constants.py : File with constant variables
-- mcts.py : Implementation of the Monte Carlo Search Tree algorithm with UCT exploration
+- mcts.py : Implementation of the Monte Carlo Search Tree algorithm with UCT expansion
 - value_iteration.py : Implementation of the Value Iteration algorithm

 ## Further improvments